 Due to COVID-19 and the social distancing rules, events have been restricted.
 However, there are still ways you can be involved in Reconciliation Week from home.

 Reconciliation Australia recommends the following ways to celebrate:

 Host a film screening

 Screening a film from Reconciliation Film Club (RFC) is an opportunity to bring people together to develop a deeper understanding of Aboriginal and Torres Strait Islander perspectives, histories and cultures, to ignite conversation and spark change.
 It’s also a platform to engage staff in your organisation’s Reconciliation Action Plan (RAP).

 Share your virtual Acknowledgement of Country

-Be part of National Reconciliation Week’s virtual Acknowledgement of Country by writing or recording your Acknowledgement and posting to their Facebook page at 12:00pm on Wednesday 27 May.
+Be part of National Reconciliation Week’s virtual Acknowledgement of Country by writing or recording your Acknowledgement and posting to its Facebook page on Wednesday 27 May, at 12:00pm.

 To learn more about the Country you stand on, see the AIATSIS Map of Indigenous Australia for a guide to the Traditional Owners throughout Australia.

 Larissa Behrendt with Hon Ken Wyatt AM MP will host a panel to discuss: Reconciliation Bridge Walks of 2000: Paving the path for Reconciliation.
 The Facebook Live event will start on Thursday 28 May, at 12:00pm.
 Panel members include Hon Linda Burney MP, Reconciliation Australia CEO Karin Mundine, and University of Wollongong Lecturer Summer May Finlay.

 For more information about the event visit the Reconciliation Australia website.